robrwo/Net-Statsd-Tiny/README.md

 This sends the buffer to the ["host"](#host) and empties the buffer, if there is any data in the buffer.

+# SUPPORT FOR OLDER PERL VERSIONS

+This module requires Perl v5.10.1 or later.

+Future releases may only support Perl versions released in the last ten years.

 # SEE ALSO

 [Net::Statsd::Lite](https://metacpan.org/pod/Net%3A%3AStatsd%3A%3ALite) which has a similar API but uses [Moo](https://metacpan.org/pod/Moo) and